ga4gh/vrs/schema/defs/core/Gene.rst

 **Computational Definition**

-An administered therapeutic agent that is intended to alter or stop a pathologic process.
+A basic physical and functional unit of heredity.

     **Information Model**

-Some TherapeuticAgent attributes are inherited from :ref:`DomainEntity`.
+Some Gene attributes are inherited from :ref:`DomainEntity`.

     .. list-table::
        :class: clean-wrap